DANISH SCURVYGRASS

 No relation to : Grass [a plant with similar name].

-Danish Scurvygrass is salt-tolerant and grows in grassland or bare ground, including sand, near the sea.
+Danish Scurvygrass is a Halophyte (salt-tolerant or salt-loving) and grows in grassland or bare ground, including sand, near the sea.
 It is also spreading inland along dual carriageways on major roads and motorway verges because of the salt used to de-ice the roads in Winter.
+The seeds are small and light and easily caught by the turbulence of passing traffic to be carried many yards in one swish, hence its swift progression along major roads.
 It is annual or biennial and low, less than 6 inches high, tending to sprawl low.

 CALYSTEGINES